aws/neptune-gremlin-client/README.md

         .create();
 ```

-The client includes a load balancer-aware handshake interceptor that will [sign requests and adjust HTTP headers as necessary](https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer).
+The client includes a load balancer-aware request interceptor that will [sign requests and adjust HTTP headers as necessary](https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer).
 However, you can replace this interceptor with your own implementation:

 ```
 GremlinCluster cluster = NeptuneGremlinClusterBuilder.build()
 				.enableIamAuth(true)
         .addContactPoint("reader-1")
-        .handshakeInterceptor(r -> {
+        .requestInterceptor(r -> {
               NeptuneNettyHttpSigV4Signer sigV4Signer = new NeptuneNettyHttpSigV4Signer(
                     "eu-west-1",
                     AwsCredentialsProviderChain.of(DefaultCredentialsProvider.create())